mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 Rancher - capable of launching other orchestrators such as their own Cattle, ...

 Fleet - works with Kubernetes (between systemd and etcd)
+    A distributed init system (between systemd and etcd)

+    - Fleet is the cluster management tool from CoreOS.
+      It bills itself as a “low-level cluster engine”, meaning that it is expected to form a “foundation layer” for higher-level solutions such as Kubernetes.

+    - The most distinguishing feature of fleet is that it builds on top of systemd.
+      Whereas systemd provides system and service initialization for a single machine, fleet extends this to a cluster of machines.
+      Fleet reads systemd unit files, which are then scheduled on a machine or machines in the cluster.

 Nomad is a newcomer, based on Mesos and Kubernetes (Google Papers)